JPvRiel/docker-rsyslog/README.md

 # Overview

-An RSyslog container able to:
+An RSyslog container intended to transfer syslog input into kafka with a JSON format (because rsyslog is way better than logstash syslog inputs).
+It's been made fairly adaptable for some other use cases too.

+Able to:

 - Accept multiple syslog input formats (RFC3164 and RFC5424).
 - Accept multiple transports (UDP, TCP or RELP).